At a Glance

 ✨Tip Number 2

 Familiarise yourself with the specific policies and procedures of the NHS Trust you're applying to.
-Understanding their approach to patient care and quality improvement initiatives can help you tailor your discussions during interviews.
+Understanding their approach to patient care and quality improvement initiatives will help you demonstrate your alignment with their values during interviews.

 ✨Tip Number 3